NBKRedSpy/BTShowMechAffinity/README.md

 # Battletech Show Mech Affinity

-This mod makes it easier to determine which pilot has an affinity with a specific chassis.
+An extension for the Mech Affinity mod.
+This mod shows which pilots have an affinity with a specific chassis.
+Rather than opening each tool tip for a pilot to determine if they have an affinity, the pilot list will be colored and sorted by level of affinity for the selected mech.

+![image](https://user-images.githubusercontent.com/54865934/168877225-4e1c38bc-c505-4dfa-a907-c60781d66cc6.png)

+When in the contract loadout screen, click on a mech to show the pilot affinities.

+## Usage
-When in the contract loadout screen, click on a mech and all the pilots will have the rank icon changed to a color bases on the pilot's affinity.
+When in the contract loadout screen, click on a mech and all the pilots will have the rank icon changed to a color baseD on the pilot's affinity.

 The pilots on the right of the screen will also be sorted by the  number of drops with the selected mech and then by name.

-![image](https://user-images.githubusercontent.com/54865934/168877225-4e1c38bc-c505-4dfa-a907-c60781d66cc6.png)

 ## The affinity colors are: